ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_put_nbi_wave(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_put_nbi_wg(rocshmem_ctx_t ctx, TYPE *dest, const TYPE *source, size_t nelems, int pe)

-  :param ctx:    Context with which to perform this operation.
+  :param ctx:    Context with which to perform this operation
-  :param dest:   Destination address.
-Must be an address on the symmetric heap.
+  :param dest:   Destination address; Must be an address on the symmetric heap
-  :param source: Source address.
-Must be an address on the symmetric heap.
+  :param source: Source address; Must be an address on the symmetric heap
   :param nelems: The number of elements to transfer
-  :param pe:     PE of the remote process.
+  :param pe:     PE of the remote process
   :returns:      None

 **Description:**
 Writes contiguous data of nelems elements from source on the calling PE to dest at pe.